 Oman employment visas

-- Most countries that are not mentioned above will require their nationals to apply for visa at their country’s Oman embassy and be sponsored by a company, hotel or tourist agency.
+- Countries not mentioned in the above lists require their nationals to apply for visit visa at their country’s Oman embassy or consulate and be sponsored by an Omani resident company, hotel or tourist agency.

 Oman corporate banking options